 After decades in the making, the supreme DC trio of Superman, Batman and Wonder Woman gets together in Dawn of Justice.
 Disappointingly, that is.

-By cramping so many plot lines into 2.5 hours, the movie becomes as messy and as frenetic as the final brawl it sells itself with.
-While watching, I kept getting the impression that DC is so desperate to catch up with its Marvel counterpart on the big screen, it decided to disregard proper storytelling altogether.
+By cramping so many plot lines into 2.5 hours, the movie becomes as messy and as frenetic as the final brawl the movie sells itself with.
+While watching, I kept getting the impression that DC is so desperate to catch up with Marvel on the big screen, it decided to disregard proper storytelling altogether.

-What the producers really should have considered is that the story arcs they tried to include took the animated counterparts several seasons to explore.
+What the producers really should have considered is that the story arcs they tried to include took animated counterparts several seasons to explore.
 How could it possibly be done in hours?
 A much better approach would have been to just focus on the personality and philosophical conflicts between Superman and Bats.

 Forget about Doomsday, Wonder Woman, or even Luthor.
 The beloved characters the duo are, the heritage they carry with on their shoulders would have been fascinating enough.
 A much tighter, affecting story would have been the result too.